 44. Office Coloring Table

-Set aside a table in the office that is filled with various coloring books, pens, pencils and markers.
-Allow people to take coloring breaks when they need to reset their mind.
+Set aside a table in the office that is filled with various coloring books, pens, pencils, and markers.
+Allow people to take coloring breaks when they need to reset their minds.

 45. BINGO Night